Data version control: CI/CD for data

 CI/CD methodologies can be applied to datasets using data version control.
+Version control enables users to integrate with automation servers that allow establishing a CI/CD process for data.
+By adding testing platforms to the process, they can guarantee high quality of the data product.
+In this scenario, teams execute Continuous Integration (CI) tests on data and set checks in place to ensure the data is promoted to production only all the set data quality and data governance criteria are met.

 Experimentation in isolated environments

 To experiment on a dataset without impacting production data, one can use data version control to create replicas of the production environment where tests can be carried out.
 Such replicas allow testing and understanding of changes safely applied to data.

 Data version control tools allow replication environments without the time- and resource-consuming maintenance.
 Instead, such tools allow objects to be shared using metadata.

 Rollback

 Continuous changes in data sets can sometimes cause functionality issues or lead to undesired outcomes, especially when applications are using the data.
 Data version control tools allow for the possibility to roll back a data set to an earlier state.
 This can be used to restore or improve functionality of an application or to correct errors or bad data which has been mistakenly included.